mprinc/TypeScript-Handbook/pages/Generics.md

 # Generic Types

 In previous sections, we created generic identity functions that worked over a range of types.
-In this section, we'll explore the type of the functions themselves and how to create generic interfaces.
+In this section, we'll explore the type of the functions themselves and how to create <span class='definition'>generic interfaces</span>.

-The type of generic functions is just like those of non-generic functions, with the type parameters listed first, similarly to function declarations:
+The <span class='definition'>type of generic functions</span> is just like those of non-generic functions, with the type parameters listed first, similarly to function declarations:

 ```ts
 function identity<T>(arg: T): T {